 See the natural wonder of Coastal Mississippi when you visit the Pascagoula River Audubon Center.
 Located on the Pascagoula River basin, visitors can view native wildlife and learn about local preservation and conservation programs.

 The Walter Anderson Museum of Art celebrates the work of a local master artist Walter Inglis Anderson.
 Known for his pieces of local flora, fauna, and citizens, Anderson was one of the leading painters of the 20th century.
-The center also displays Anderson’s siblings, Peter, and James, who were potters, painters, and ceramists.
+The center also displays Anderson’s siblings, Peter and James, potters, painters, and ceramists.